horiyorrmi72/cv-builder/README.md

 ## what to expect:
  Version 1.0 Highlights:

--Intuitive and user-friendly interface for a seamless resume-building experience.
+- Intuitive and user-friendly interface for a seamless resume-building experience.
--A diverse range of customizable templates tailored to various industries and preferences.
+- A diverse range of customizable templates tailored to various industries and preferences.
--Smart autofill capabilities to save you time by importing data from LinkedIn or your existing resume.
+- Smart autofill capabilities to save you time by importing data from LinkedIn or your existing resume.
--Real-time preview feature for visualizing your CV as you build it, ensuring it matches your expectations.
+- Real-time preview feature for visualizing your CV as you build it, ensuring it matches your expectations.
--Comprehensive sections for personal information, work experience, education, skills, and more.
+- Comprehensive sections for personal information, work experience, education, skills, and more.
--Export your resume in multiple formats (PDF, DOCX) or share it directly through a link.
+- Export your resume in multiple formats (PDF, DOCX) or share it directly through a link.
 Join the CV-Builder revolution and unlock your potential today! 🌟

 ## Version 1.1:

--Enhanced template library with even more options for unique resume designs.
+- Enhanced template library with even more options for unique resume designs.
--Improved performance and responsiveness for a smoother user experience.
+- Improved performance and responsiveness for a smoother user experience.
--Additional language support to cater to users worldwide.
+- Additional language support to cater to users worldwide.

 ## Version 1.2:

--Integration with popular job portals, enabling seamless job applications directly from CV-Builder.
+- Integration with popular job portals, enabling seamless job applications directly from CV-Builder.
--Advanced analytics to track the performance of your CV and gain valuable insights.
+- Advanced analytics to track the performance of your CV and gain valuable insights.

 ## Version 1.3:

--Collaborative editing, allowing multiple users to work on a resume together in real-time.
+- Collaborative editing, allowing multiple users to work on a resume together in real-time.
--AI-powered content suggestions for personalized and impactful resume content.
+- AI-powered content suggestions for personalized and impactful resume content.

 We value your feedback and ideas!
 Feel free to suggest features or contribute to our project's development.
 Together, let's make CV-Builder the go-to tool for professionals worldwide.